malkh1/UDP-Tictactoe/README.md

 # Online_Tictactoe

-play tictactoe with your friends using this project i made
+Play tictactoe with your friends on Online Tictactoe

+How it works:

-uses udp protocol
+Uses udp protocol to connect players together.

-1 person hosts it on their ip by running the server application
+1 person hosts it on their ip by running the server application,

 the player hosting the server will then run the client program.

-another player will connect to the host using the hosts' ip by entering it into the batch file provided. the batch file is location in the
+Another player will connect to the host using the hosts' ip by entering it into the batch file provided.
+The batch file is location in the
-Online_Tictactoe/out/artifacts/tictactoe_online_jar folder. batch file must be run in the same location as the jar file.
+Online_Tictactoe/out/artifacts/tictactoe_online_jar folder.
+Batch file must be run in the same location as the jar file.

-the server application supports multiple games going at the same time
+The server application supports multiple games going at the same time.

-#UPDATE: ONLY WORKS ON LAN.

-#THERE'S A BUG WHERE THE CLIENT WHO'S CONNECTING TO HOST FROM OUTSIDE THE LAN NEVER RECEIVES PACKET FROM SERVER.

-#GAME WORKS FINE ON LAN THO.
-NO ISSUES SO ITS PROABABLY NOT THE CODE

-#SPENT A BIT OF TIME TROUBLESHOOTING, BUT ITS ANNOYING TO PIN POINT WHY CLIENT DOES NOT RECEIVE PACKET.

-#COULD BE A FIREWALL THING, MAYBE PORTFORWARDING IDK

-#IF U HAVE ANY IDEAS THEN LET ME KNOW BECAUSE I REALLY WANT THIS TO WORK :(
+#known issues: currently, the game works only on LAN.
+Games played through the internet are not working.